randomtruffles/Dominion_League/rules.md

 ### <a name="1.2"></a>1.2.
 Signing up

-If you meet all the requirements and are not playing in the current season, you may fill out the [sign-up form](http://dominionleague.org/sign-ups) for the upcoming season.
+If you meet all the requirements per [1.1](#1.1) and are not playing in the current season, you may fill out the [sign-up form](http://dominionleague.org/sign-ups) for the upcoming season.
 A moderator will review your submission and contact you via Discord.
 Until they do, your participation is not confirmed.

 <a name="1.2.1"></a>1.2.1.
 After the sign-up deadline passes, you may still sign up for the waiting list.
 If spots open up during the early weeks of a season, moderators may fill them with players from the waiting list, depending on skill and time zone.
 Players who have dropped from the current season may not re-enter via the wait list.